 If you want to split a closed path into two open paths, you must slice in two places along the path.
 If you slice a closed path only once, you get a single path with a gap in it.

 Any paths resulting from a split inherit the path settings of the original path, such as stroke weight and fill color.
-Stroke alignment is automatically reset to center.
+You may need to reset stroke alignment from inside to outside.

 Use the Smooth tool to remove excess angles from an existing path or a section of a path.
 The Smooth tool retains the original shape of the path as nearly as possible.
 Smoothed paths generally have fewer points, which can make them easier to edit, display, and print.

 If the Pencil tool is selected, hold down Alt (Windows) or Option (Mac OS) to temporarily change the Pencil to the Smooth tool.

 Controls how far your curves can stray before you have to modify the path.
 With lower Fidelity values, the curves will closely match the pointer’s movement, resulting in sharper angles.
 With higher Fidelity values, the path will ignore small pointer movements, resulting in smoother curves.
 The pixel value range is 0.5 to 20 pixels.

 Controls the amount of smoothing applied when you use the tool.
 Smoothness can range from 0% to 100%; the higher the value, the smoother the path.

 Determines whether to keep the path selected after you smooth it.